oceanprotocol-archive/OEPs/7/README.md

 The Metadata Integrity policy is a sub-specification for the Ocean Protocol allowing to validate the integrity of the Metadata associated to an on-chain object (initially an ASSET).

-An ASSET in the system is composed by on-chain information maintained by the KEEPER and off-chain Metadata information (DDO) stored in OCEANDB.
+An ASSET in the system is composed by on-chain information maintained by the KEEPER and off-chain Metadata information (DID Document) stored in OCEANDB.
-Technically a user could update the DDO accessing directly to the database, modifying attributes (ie. License information, description, etc.) relevant to a previous consumption agreement with an user.
+Technically a user could update the DID Document accessing directly to the database, modifying attributes (ie. License information, description, etc.) relevant to a previous consumption agreement with an user.
-The motivation of this is to facilitate a mechanism allowing to the CONSUMER of an object, to validate if the DDO was modified after a previous agreement.
+The motivation of this is to facilitate a mechanism allowing to the CONSUMER of an object, to validate if the DID Document was modified after a previous agreement.

 ### Proposed solution